Foreclosure help, eviction prevention and housing assistance from HUD.

-Each non-profit agency will offer their own specific programs and services to help clients prevent a foreclosure, or to get back on track with their monthly mortgage payments.
-The costs involved will vary as well.
-Some services are free.
+Each non-profit agency near you will offer their own specific programs as well as related services to help clients prevent a foreclosure.
+Or they can take a pro-active approach and work with households so that they can get back on track with their monthly mortgage payments.
+The costs for their services involved will vary as well.
+Some/many services are free, especially for lower income families.
 Others will have very low costs as agencies are allowed to charge nominal fees to recoup their expenses.

 The programs offered all fall under the umbrella of the HUD's Housing Counseling Program.
+This is an income based solution.
 If you prove that you can’t afford to pay for any counseling fees, then per the HUD certified designation the counseling agency needs to provide foreclosure help to the applicant free of charge.

 One of the main benefits in working with one of these non-profits is the client will be provided the opportunity to meet face to face with the housing counselor.
+But if the applicant is homebound, then toll free, remote sessions can be arranged by a HUD non-profit agency.
 The sessions are confidential.
 They may be able to offer the following to the individual.

 - The counselor can draft the terms of and propose a loan modification or workout proposal to the homeowner’s lender or bank.
 This may be the best solution for those individuals who have an affordability gap in their income when compared to their monthly mortgage payment.

-- Request additional time from your lender to review your situation and negotiate a solution that works for both the homeowner and their lender.
+- Request additional time from your lender to review your situation and negotiate a solution that works for both the homeowner as well as their lender.

 - Get information on, be referred to, and get help with applying for various state, local, and federal government programs that can provide foreclosure help.

-- Work on reducing fees, principal, and other expenses.
+- Work on reducing fees, principal, and other expenses of the home loan.
 For example, a housing counselor can request prepayment penalty waivers or eliminate late fees.
 This is usually offered for those equity-challenged homeowners who are trying to sell their home, or who are in the midst of a loan modification or refinancing.

 - The HUD certified housing counselor may be able to intervene to delay a foreclosure if you have a sheriff sale date.

-- They will review your personal and financial situation, complete a current budget analysis of your income and expenses, and the counselor will work with you to establish a realistic budget to ensure you can get back on track with paying your mortgage.
+- They will review your personal and financial situation, complete a current budget analysis of your income and expenses, and the counselor will work with you to establish a realistic budget to ensure you can get back on track with paying your mortgage as well as other bills.
 Having a budget and plan will also help ensure that your lender takes you seriously, and is one more tool that can help prevent a foreclosure.